analogdevicesinc/ai8x-training/README.md

 ### Limitations of AI84 Networks

 The AI84 hardware does not support arbitrary network parameters.
 Specifically,
-* Dilation, element-wise addition, and batch normalization are not supported.
+* Dilation, groups, element-wise addition, and batch normalization are not supported.
 * `Conv2d`:
   * Input data must be square (i.e., rows == columns).
   * Kernel sizes must be 3x3.